Maceo - Martí: why did so many images of Antonio Maceo disappear after the Revolution?

 It was during the first decades of the 1900's that Cuban intellectuals collected the far flung writings of José Martí and turned him into a national hero.
 It was not until 1922 that it was decreed that all towns needed to have a bust, statue, obelisk, bronze plaque or some commenoration of Martí.
 At some point, each town had to have a main street named after Martí and another one named after Maceo.
 It is unclear when the image of Maceo was placed alongside that of Martí.

 Some time after the 1959 Revolution, perhaps in the early 60's, in many places where the image of both Maceo and Martí had been, the image of Maceo was quietly removed.
 Ask the elders, sometimes they say, "Yes, I knew that, but I had not really thought about it until you asked me."
 In December of 1962, Che Guevara made a speech, "Tribute to Antonio Maceo," so it would seem he was not a party to the removal.
 Fidel Castro was always respectful of Maceo and cited him throughout his life as can be seen in Antonio Maceo en el discurso político de Fidel 6/13/2016 Granma.
 The same is also true of Raul Casro as even a brief review of his speeches will demonstrate.
+Some may find it difficult that these revolutionary leaders did not know of the removals, but leaders do not always know everything that is happening at lower levels, that is normal.
+It is also consistent with Eugene Godfried's analysis that Fidel and Raul were antiracist while some of their advisors were not.

 So far, witnesses say this happened in various parts of the island -- Oriente, Matanzas, la Habana.
 It did not happen in Tampa, Florida, where the Sociedad La Union Martí-Maceo keeps the spirit of this alliance alive and still has both images in tiles on their wall.